ratwolfzero/hopalong_python/README.md

 ISBN-10: 3922508502, ISBN-13: 978-3922508502

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Strogatz, S. H. (2018).
 Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering.
-Westview Press
+Westview Press.

 ----------------------------------------------------------------------------------------------------------------------------------------------------